Mrs. Read: Because most people are offended by them. It's as simple as that.

-- You Damn Kid at one point recounted an incident with the author's little sister who asked him who Sunsub is and why he itches when something bad happens.
+- At one point it recounts an incident with the author's little sister who asked him who Sunsub is and why he itches when something bad happens.
 Things didn't click for him until at the dinner table when, after his dad tells a story, the sister shouts, "Sunsub itches!" (say it out loud if you haven't figured it out).

 - Questionable Content has a twist on this one.
 After Pintsize tells Hannelore that robot swear words come from mashing on the keyboard, she asks him and Winslow what "qwerty" means.
 They're shocked.

-- Moon Over June gives us June Akagawa's first words (on one of the few remotely SFW pages in the entire series).
+- In Moon Over June, little June Akagawa's first words are "cunt", and then "cunt fuck shit" (on one of the few remotely SFW pages in the entire series).

 - This exchange from Homestuck Act 6:

-The last thing i need on my bday is another installment of and i quote manbro bukkake theater.
-TT:
+GT: The last thing i need on my bday is another installment of and i quote manbro bukkake theater.

-You still don't actually know what that means, do you.
-GT:
+TT: You still don't actually know what that means, do you.

-Not really?
-Its your friggin figure of speech man.
-I gathered it just meant getting slimed like in ghost busters
+GT: Not really?
+It's your friggin figure of speech man.
+I gathered it just meant getting slimed like in Ghostbusters or somesuch.

-Kind of.
+TT: Kind of.
 I told you to look it up.
-GT:

 - YouTube has plenty of examples of toddlers mispronouncing words.
-For example, "dump truck" becomes dumbfuck, and "vacuum" becomes fuck you.
+For example, "dump truck" becomes dumbfuck, "vacuum" becomes fuck you, and "frog" is fuck.
 Some adults in the videos exploit this: "Say 'awww, truck'."

-- Arthur: In "Bleep," DW hears a bad word and wants to know what it means.
+- Arthur: In "Bleep", DW hears a bad word and wants to know what it means.
 (She doesn't know at all that it's a bad word.)
 She accidentally gets her entire preschool class saying it.
-Her mother finally tells her, "You could say, it means 'I want to hurt your feelings.'"
+The Tibble twins tell her it's a hypnosis word, and saying it will make adults follow their orders.
+Her mother finally tells her that it means that someone wants to hurt your feelings.

-- An episode of Rugrats entitled "Word Of The Day" had Angelica overhear a Depraved Kids' Show Host state, rather sarcastically, that the "real" catchphrase of the show is that the children who watch it "are all little [censor]" while auditioning for it.
-Angelica, being a toddler, thinks this is sincere.
-Hilarity Ensues
+- An episode of Rugrats entitled "Word Of The Day" had Angelica audition for a children's show.
+While backstage she overheard a Depraved Kids' Show Host state, rather sarcastically, that the "real" catchphrase of the show is that the children who watch it "are all little (censored by outside noise)."
+Angelica, being three, thinks this is sincere.
+Hilarity Ensues.

-- After overhearing Homer one day on The Simpsons, one of the Flanders children swears twice at the dinner table ("Hell, no!" and "I don't want any damn vegetables.")
+- After overhearing Homer one day, one of the Flanders children swears twice at the dinner table ("Hell, no!" and "I don't want any damn vegetables.")
 The humor turns heartbreaking after he is scolded and runs from the room crying, not understanding what he has done wrong.

-- In a different episode: Moe has turned his tavern into a family restaurant and has worked himself near to the breaking point.
+- In a different episode: Moe has turned his tavern into a family restaurant and has worked himself near to the Rage Breaking Point.
 And then one little girl complains that her soda is too cold, causing Moe to erupt into a sanitized-for-primetime Cluster F-Bomb, ending with:

 Moe: And I'll tell you where you can stick your freakin' sodie too!